-Covid: Law on wearing face masks in Scotland lifted
+Covid: Law on wearing face masks in Scotland is lifted

 - Published

-People in Scotland are no longer legally required to wear face coverings in indoor places like shops and restaurants, or on public transport.
+People in Scotland are no longer legally required to wear face coverings in indoor crowded places like shops and restaurants, or on public transport.

 However, the Scottish government and health experts are still strongly advising people to continue to wear masks voluntarily.